lean-delivery/ansible-role-aem-node/README.md

   - AEM 6.4 with Amazon S3 connector v1.8.6
   - AEM 6.5 with Amazon S3 connector v1.8.6
   - AEM 6.5 with Azure blob connector v1.9.12
+- can install Jolokia agent to monitor server resources using

 Requirements